daniaherzalla/gnn-jamming-source-localization/README.md

 The model is structured around a Graph Attention Network (GAT).
 This architecture is particularly effective for understanding complex spatial relationships and interaction patterns in scenarios where the data inherently forms a graph, such as in drone swarms under jamming attacks.
 The architecture is detailed as follows:

-- **Input Layer**: Each node in the graph represents a drone, characterized by features such as spatial coordinates, RSSI values, and jamming status.
+- **Input Layer**: Each node in the graph represents a drone, characterized by features such as spatial coordinates, RSSI values, jamming status, and distance from center of the swarm.
 These features are first processed through a linear transformation.

 - **Graph Attention Layers**: The core of the model consists of multiple GAT layers.
 Each layer includes:
   - **Attention Mechanisms**: Attention coefficients are calculated using a shared attention mechanism that considers pairs of nodes.
 This mechanism allows the model to focus on more informative parts of the graph dynamically.